ducksrfr/mac_admin/README.md

   * `Accessibility`
 * You cannot pre-approve Location Services, Microphone, or Camera access.

-### Pkgs

-* skip_ChooseYourLook_signed.pkg
-  * Add this pkg to your existing imaging workflow (MDM solution/Munki/NetInstall/AutoDMG)
-  * Skips the Choose Your Look screen introduced in 10.14
-  * Pkg has a Product ID and is signed
-* skipprivacy_signed.pkg
-  * Add this pkg to your existing imaging workflow (MDM solution/Munki/NetInstall/AutoDMG)
-  * Skips the Data & Privacy screen introduced in 10.13.4
-  * Pkg has a Product ID and is signed

 ### Scripts

 The scripts folder contains helpful scripts compatible with macOS Mojave and High Sierra.